prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 ### Style

 Use Twitter Bootstrap to style your site as desired!
+Refer to http://getbootstrap.com/css/ and http://getbootstrap.com/components/ for more documentation and examples.

 You might end up with something like the following example: